Bioethics at the Council of Europe

 Biological and medical research and developments in technology have produced spectacular advances in the health field.
 However, these advances raise ethical issues that affect the individual and protection of the individual’s rights and dignity (genetics, transplantation, biobanks, emerging technologies, etc).
 A brochure on Bioethics at the Council of Europe informs about the activities of the Council of Europe in the field of bioethics.

-Committee on Bioethics (DH-BIO) Strasbourg by 15 November 2015
+Committee on Bioethics (DH-BIO) Strasbourg over on 15 November 2015

 The Committee on Bioethics (DH-BIO) of the Council of Europe is currently elaborating an...

 Commitee on Bioethics (DH-BIO) Strasbourg 4-7 May 2015

 Convergence of emerging technologies, i.e. nano-, bio-, IT and cognitive technologies has opened...

 Bioethical issues concern us all, as patients or professionals, but also as members of a society facing new choices as a result of scientific progress.

 What are the principles on which we all need to agree?

 What framework do we need to establish to prevent abuses and promote advances that are of benefit to humankind?